 WINNEBAGO-BOONE FARM BUREAU FOUNDATION ANNOUNCES SCHOLARSHIP WINNERS

-The Winnebago-Boone Farm Bureau® Foundation awarded eleven scholarships.
-These scholarships are for students of Farm Bureau members that are enrolled in a college or university and are majoring in an agricultural field of study.
+The Winnebago-Boone Farm Bureau® Foundation awarded scholarships to the following students that are enrolled in a college or university and are majoring in an agricultural field of study.

 Lawrence & Hazel McColl Memorial Scholarship